Rosh translates the lyrics in various versions of ‘Challa’ in context of the lover’s ring, the boatman’s dead son & Punjab’s current issues

 “Tell me more,” Isha was suddenly curious.

 “Well,” said Rosh.
-“Conventional Indian poetry has two introductory lines called Mukhra.
-These are generally followed by four lines stanzas called Aantra.
-But Challa has three lines stanzas followed by two closing lines.
+“Conventional Indian poetry has two introductory lines called Mukhda.
+These are generally followed by four lines stanzas called Antraa.
+But Chhalla has three lines stanzas followed by two closing lines.
 So, five line verses versus the six lines verses of our conventional poems.”

 “It is said that Challa was a boatman’s son, who drowned in a river on his first trip ferrying passengers across, because his father was too sick to row on the day.”